gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## Protocol Overview

-   DTLS in SCTP is a protection engine specification for the SCTP CRYPTO chunk {{I-D.westerlund-tsvwg-sctp-crypto-chunk}} that utilizes DTLS 1.2 or 1.3 for the security functions like key exchange, authentication, encryption, integrity protection, and replay protection.
+   DTLS in SCTP is a specification for the SCTP
+   DTLS chunk {{I-D.westerlund-tsvwg-sctp-dtls-chunk}} that utilizes DTLS 1.3 for the security functions like key exchange, authentication, encryption, integrity protection, and replay protection.
 The basic functionalities and how things are related are described below.

-   In a SCTP association initiation where DTLS in SCTP is chosen as the protection engine for the CRYPTO chunk the DTLS handshake is exchanged encapsulated in plain DATA chunks with Protection Engine PPID (see section 10.6 of {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}) until an initial DTLS connection has been established.
+   In a SCTP association initiation the DTLS handshake is exchanged encapsulated in plain DATA chunks with DTLS-SCTP PPID (see section 10.6 of {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}) until an initial DTLS connection has been established.
    If the DTLS handshake fails, the
    SCTP association is aborted.
-When the DTLS connection has been established PVALID chunks are exchanged to verify that no downgrade attack between different protection engines has occurred.
-To prevent manipulation, the PVALID chunks are protected by encapsulating them in DTLS protected CRYPTO chunks.
+When the DTLS connection has been established PVALID chunks are exchanged to verify that no downgrade attack has occurred.
+To prevent manipulation, the PVALID chunks are protected by encapsulating them in DTLS protected DTLS chunks.

    Assuming that the PVALID validation is successful the SCTP association is established and the Upper Layer Protocol (ULP) can start sending data over the SCTP association.
-From this point all chunks will be protected by encapsulating them in DTLS protected CRYPTO chunks.
+From this point all chunks will be protected by encapsulating them in protected DTLS chunks.
 The SCTP chunks to be included in an SCTP packet are the plain text application data input to DTLS.
-The encrypted DTLS application data record is then encapsulated in the CRYPTO chunk and the packet is transmitted, see {{chunk-processing}}.
+The encrypted DTLS application data record is then encapsulated in the DTLS chunk and the packet is transmitted, see {{chunk-processing}}.

    In the receiving SCTP endpoint each incoming SCTP packet on any of its interfaces and ports are matched to the SCTP association based on ports and VTAG in the common header.
-In that association context for the CRYPTO chunk there will exist reference to one or more DTLS connections used to protect the data.
-The DTLS connection actually used to protect this packet is identified by two DCI bits in the CRYPTO chunk's flags.
-Using the identified DTLS session the content of the CRYPTO chunk is attempted to be processed, including replay protection, decryption, and integrity checking.
+In that association context for the DTLS chunk there will exist reference to one or more DTLS connections used to protect the data.
+The DTLS connection actually used to protect this packet is identified by two DCI bits in the DTLS chunk's flags.
+Using the identified DTLS session the content of the DTLS chunk is attempted to be processed, including replay protection, decryption, and integrity checking.
 And if decryption and integrity verification was successful the produced plain text of one or more SCTP chunks are provided for normal SCTP processing